kcarlton55/flashcardz/README.md

 When you import your flashcardz data file into Excel, you will see that the flashcardz program has modified the data slightly by adding and additional, the tally column.

+## **Run flashcardz on a web page**

+A program named Jupyter Lab allows flashcardz to be run on a web page.
+Jupyter Lab is very popular among data analists and scholastics.
+With Python already installed on your computer, it is an easy step to also install and integrate the Jupyter Lab software within your Python software.

+Info is here about how to install it can be found here: https://jupyter.org/ This video can get you started: https://www.youtube.com/watch?v=5pf0_bpNbkw

+It requires some additional learning to use Jupyter Lab, though its not as difficult as it first appears; and once learned, will make flashcardz even easier to work with.

+Once Jupyter Lab is installed and started, enter "from flashcardz import *" into a cell (without quotes) and then do Ctrl+Enter.
+Now you can enter and run go(), add(), and other functions.
+Once go() is entered into a cell, do Ctrl+Enter to run to go() function.
+The same goes for flashcardz' other functions.